Cliff Henderson: Personal life

-Born in Iowa, Henderson graduated from the University of Southern California with a Bachelor of Arts degree in 1917.
-He served in the 35th Ambulance Unit, in France during World War I, then transferred to the 101st Aero Squadron.
-After the war, Henderson settled in Los Angeles and promoted aviation, serving as chairman of ground arrangements for the Army's Around the World Flight in 1924 from Clover Field.
-Becoming Director of Aviation of Los Angeles in 1928, he served as the first manager of the Los Angeles airport system.
-In that same year Henderson became manager of the National Air Races, promoting aviation with competition trophies, including the Thompson, Bendix and Grieve Trophies.
-He retired from the National Air Races in 1939.
-In World War II, Henderson served in the Army Air Corps, rising to the rank of colonel.
+Henderson was born in Lenox, Iowa.
+He attended University of Southern California and graduated in 1917.
+His service in World War I was first with the 35th Ambulance Unit (France), then he became a pilot in the 101st Aero Squadron.
+He returned to Los Angeles after the war.
+In 1924 he administered ground operations at Clover Field for US Army (Around the World Flight, 1924).
+He continued with ground operations at Los Angeles Airport, serving as Director from 1928.
+He then promoted aviation through competitive air races including the National Air Races which he directed until 1939.

+In World War II, Henderson served in the US Army Air Corps, rising to the rank of colonel.
 He was involved in planning the Burma Hump air route, and also served as military governor of Dakar in North Africa.

 Henderson was a member of the Quiet Birdmen, a male-only aviators' social club.
 Henderson was married twice.
 His first wife, Helen Christine Avery, died in 1929.
 Henderson married actress Marian Marsh in 1960.
 He died on March 26, 1984, in Rancho Mirage near Palm Desert.